 - We have a complementary portfolio of geographically and operationally diverse pipelines and terminal facilities that are strategically located in areas with high demand.
-Our assets include refined product pipelines and terminals in the northeastern, midwestern and southwestern United States, a crude oil terminal on the Texas Gulf Coast, crude oil pipelines in Oklahoma, Texas and Michigan, and a crude oil pipeline that originates in Longview, Texas and passes through Louisiana, Arkansas, Mississippi, Tennessee, Kentucky and Ohio and terminates in Samaria, Michigan.
+Our assets include refined products and NGL pipelines and terminals in the northeastern, midwestern and southwestern United States, a crude oil terminal on the Texas Gulf Coast, crude oil pipelines in Oklahoma, Texas and Michigan, and a crude oil pipeline that originates in Longview, Texas and passes through Louisiana, Arkansas, Mississippi, Tennessee, Kentucky and Ohio and terminates in Samaria, Michigan.
 We also own equity interests in four refined product pipelines located in the central and western regions of the United States.
 This geographic and asset diversity provides us with a base of stable cash flows. - Our pipelines and terminal facilities are efficient and well-maintained.
 In recent years, we have made significant investments to upgrade our asset base.
-All of our refined product pipelines and terminal facilities and most of our crude oil pipelines are automated to provide continuous, real-time, operational data.
+All of our refined product and NGL pipelines and terminal facilities and most of our crude oil pipelines are automated to provide continuous, real-time, operational data.
 We continually undertake internal inspection programs and other procedures to monitor the integrity of our pipelines.

-- Our integrated operations provide the energy industry with an efficient and cost-effective means to move products from the wellhead to the wholesale marketplace.
+• Our integrated operations provide the energy industry with an efficient and cost-effective means to move products from the wellhead to the wholesale marketplace.
 We provide diversified services for end users and consumers of crude oil, including the purchase and sale of crude oil gathered from the wellhead, transportation to refineries via truck and pipeline, and storage at terminals.
-Our pipeline systems also transport refined products from refineries to various terminals for distribution to the wholesale refined products markets. - Our executive officers and directors have extensive energy industry experience.
-Our executive officers and directors have broad experience in the energy industry.
-As a result, we have the expertise to execute our business strategies and manage our assets and operations effectively.
-The master partnership's general partner has adopted incentive compensation plans to closely align the interests of its executive officers with the interests of its other stakeholders.
+Our pipeline systems also transport refined products from refineries to various terminals for distribution to the wholesale refined products markets.